sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 **Prepare the CV File**

-- Download the [cv.txt](img/cv.txt) file, which contains the CV data that will be used in this use case.
+- Download the [cv.txt](img/cv.txt) file, which contains the CV data used in this tutorial.

 - Place the cv.txt file in the current working directory.